 This is especially important if your job requires that you stand on your feet.
-Standing up for long periods of time builds calluses, which are not only unattractive; they can build up into large, deforming lumps, which can actually hurt your feet.
-Ladies like to keep their feet smooth, and can spend a bit more time here with a pumice stone or callus removing file before exfoliating.
+Standing up for long periods builds calluses, which are not only unattractive; they can build up into large, deforming lumps, which can hurt your feet.
+Ladies like to keep their feet smooth and can spend a bit more time here with a pumice stone or callus removing file before exfoliating.
 Apply the exfoliating scrub in circles, following the natural contours of your feet.

 Exfoliate Before You Shave